lobrylab/PitViper/README.md

 ## Introduction

-PitViper is intended to facilitate the analysis of functional screening data from various experiments (shRNA, CRISPR/Cas9 or CRISPR/dCas9).
+PitViper is intended to facilitate analysis of functional screening data from various experiments (shRNA, CRISPR/Cas9 or CRISPR/dCas9).

 The pipeline is built with [`Snakemake`](https://snakemake.readthedocs.io/en/stable/), a workflow management system to create reproducible and scalable data analysis and [`Flask`](https://flask.palletsprojects.com/en/2.0.x/), a lightweight web framework.